-Conduct your spring survey on May 6, 2017, for at least one hour within the time frame of 4 hours before the end of civil twilight in your county.
+Conduct your fall survey on September 9, 2017, for at least one hour within the time frame of 4 hours before the end of civil twilight in your county.
 It is essential to conduct the survey only during this time frame in order to ensure accurate results.

 How to estimate number of pelicans for entry into eBird

 1) Upon arriving at your survey location, immediately count/estimate all birds noting roosting birds, birds on water, or birds in flight.

 2) Conduct a similar count a minimum of every 15 min or at more frequent intervals.

 3) Of all interval counts/estimates, take the one that provided the highest count for entering into eBird.

 Count 1 - 3:35 p.m. - 3:40 p.m.